 There are opportunities for canoeing or kayaking in this park.
 Boaters are cautioned to keep a close eye on the weather as Stuart Lake is subject to sudden heavy winds that can transform the lake into dangerous whitecaps.
 Those with small boats are advised to stay close to shore.

 Anyone fishing or angling in British Columbia must have an appropriate licence.
 Please see BC Freshwater Fishing Regulations Synopsis for site specific information.

 Popular sport fish include rainbow trout, lake trout (char), kokanee, freshwater ling cod (burbot), and mountain whitefish.
-Refer to the current BC Freshwater Fishing Regulations Synopsis for specific catch quotas and regulations; the Stuart-Trembleur-Takla chain of waterways is in Region 7 (Omineca-Peace) - Zone A.
+Refer to the current BC Freshwater Fishing Regulations Synopsis for specific catch quotas and regulations.
+The Stuart-Trembleur-Takla chain of waterways is in Region 7 (Omineca-Peace) Zone A.

 Cycling is permitted.
 Helmets are mandatory in British Columbia and must be worn at all times.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Stuart Lake Marine Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Stuart Lake Marine Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.